b2io/handbook/glossary.md

 **Shout-ats** &mdash; _Negative feedback_

-Portion of the weekly meeting that previously did not exist, but had to make a comback due to 2020 being the year that it was.
+Portion of the weekly meeting that previously did not exist, but had to make a comeback due to 2020 being the year that it was.

 ---